tiny-dancer/notes/atomic_habits_engineering.md

 From here we'll have some fun taking the most powerful messages of the book and applying them to the vast world of software engineering.

-> You do not rise to the level of your goals.
+## You do not rise to the level of your goals.
 You fall to the level of your systems

+**Atomic Habits**: